This post was first published in 2014 and has since been updated with more tips to fully experience the Barossa Valley Wineries.

 Once you’ve found your favourite food, grab one of Maggie’s picnic fares and enjoy your lunch on the patio.

-At 2pm daily, you can join a cooking class demonstration to learn how to incorporate some of Maggie’s delicious ingredients in your own recipes.
+Foodies looking for unique things to do in the Barossa can join a cooking class demonstration every day at 2pm to learn how to incorporate some of Maggie’s delicious ingredients in your own recipes.

 3. Cruise down the Seppeltsfield Road